Skip to main content

 Click here to download the degree plan for the WGSS Major.

-Outline of Women's Studies Minor
+The Women's Studies Minor

 The WOST Minor is housed within the Women's, Gender & Sexuality Studies Program in the College of Liberal Arts and Social Sciences (624 AH).
+Up to 6 hours of approved transfer substitutes will be accepted toward the minor.

 Click here to download the degree plan for the WOST Minor.

-Outline of LGBT Minor
+The LGBT Studies Minor

 Click here to download the degree plan for the LGBT Minor.